Lindseys707/healthwildcatters-website/index.md

     link_text: Learn more
   - heading: Investors
-    text: The Health Wildcatters program will make your startup credible, visible and accessible to investors spanning the globe to propel growth and close fundraising rounds.
+    text: The Health Wildcatters program will make your startup credible, visible and accessible to investors spanning the globe to close fundraising rounds and propel growth.
     link_text: Get some
 - template: video
   block_name: video